Americans in Paris: Funny, Real Tips from an American Expat

 Many hotels in Paris require that you insert your plastic room key in a special slot near the door before any of the lights or electrical outlets will power on.
 When you leave the room and grab your key, the power outlets will often stop working.
 I learned this the hard way when I left my laptop charging while I went to grab breakfast, only to come back to a dead computer.

-PRO TIP: Most hotels will give you a second room key upon request.
+Pro Tip: Most hotels will give you a second room key upon request.
 So consider this option if you need to charge an item or two while you’re away from your room.

 Travel smart, don’t let your hairdryer explode in Paris…